tessel/t2-start/ap.md

 While there are some comments in the previous code snippet, the summary is when a button with the class "led-button" is clicked, we grab the info from its "data-led" attribute and make a request to our Tessel server with that info in the url.
 After we get a successful response from the server, we update the "Status" field next to the button with the state of the corresponding LED.

 Now let's check out `index.js` again to finish up the project.
-First, we're going to make a few changes to our server set up:
+First, we're going to make a few changes to our server setup:

 {% highlight javascript %}
 // These two dependencies remain the same